-SCOPE: to be provided by the authors: Spinal cord being peeled off.
+SCOPE: to be provided by the authors: Spinal cord and nerves being peeled off.

-SCOPE: to be provided by the authors: Nerves being pulled out.

 For the thoracic part, pull the nerve at a 90-degree angle, perpendicular to the spinal cord [1].
 Videographer: This step is important!

 SCOPE: to be provided by the authors: Nerve being pulled at a 90° angle.